Call4Cloud | MMP-C | Autopilot | Device Preparation

 Now open a share from the file server and request the Kerberos tickets again.
 You will notice you don’t get prompted for your credentials and you will receive a Kerberos ticket.

 You can even use Windows Hello and still have SSO.
 Please make sure SSO is working first without Windows Hello enabled.
-If the SSO is working configure the Hello requirements and configure Hello to test the SSO again.
+If it is, configure the Hello requirements and configure Hello to test the SSO again.

-Beware, when you have enabled Windows hello without the IIS configuration you could end up with some notifications, asking for credentials.
+Beware: When you enable Windows Hello without the IIS configuration, you could receive notifications asking for credentials.

-You have got 3 options here but option 3 is the option you need to use!
+You have got three options here but option 3 is the option you need to use!

 *1: Disable WH4B and only login with your password